On Internet forums, I have seen plenty of postings that said, “A bike helmet saved my life!”

 You may have to scroll down a lot on some of these pages to find the relevant item.

 Ride safely.
 And remember that severe bike accidents are quite rare, and bike deaths are even rarer.
-(In Canada, more people die by falling out of bed (an average of 78 per year) than from cycling accidents (an average of 64 a year, or 2 per million per year); 5 times as many die from falling on stairs; and 2.5 times as many die from tripping and falling on level surfaces [source: Statistics Canada's reports on external causes of morbidity and mortality, 2000--2003].)
+In Canada, an average of 74 people die in cycling accidents, an average of about 2 per million per year.
+To put that in context, there are 392 deaths annually for pedestrians, 116 from falling out of bed, 307 from falling on stairs, and 2650 from falls of all kinds. [source: Statistics Canada's reports on external causes of morbidity and mortality, 2000--2011].)